MrAncientOne/Smartify-Home-Appliances/README.md

 ## Project Overview

 This repository contains a complete implementation of a decentralized IoT smart home automation system developed for the Computer Networks course at VIT Chennai (Fall 2025-26).
-The system uses a custom-built embedded router with a secure local network, ESP8266-based relay modules for appliance control, and a Flask web dashboard running on a Debian VM via QEMU/KVM.
+The system uses a custom built embedded router with a secure local network, ESP8266-based relay modules for appliance control, and a Flask web dashboard running on a Debian VM via QEMU/KVM.

 **Key Principle**: Privacy-focused, offline-capable, zero cloud dependency.